About this course

 1. In order to be considered for entry, applicants must have completed:

-- A tertiary degree in a discipline other than law or a degree in law from a different legal system.
+- A tertiary degree in a discipline other than law or a degree in law from an overseas jurisdiction.

 2. In ranking applications, the Selection Committee will consider:

 - Prior academic performance in all tertiary studies.

 3. The Selection Committee may seek further information to clarify any aspect of an application in accordance with the Academic Board rules on the use of selection instruments.

 4. Applicants are required to satisfy the University's English language requirements for graduate courses.
 For those applicants seeking to meet these requirements by one of the standard tests approved by the Academic Board, performance band 7 is required.